 Think about your dog’s lifestyle, too.
 An adventurous pup who joins you on rugged trails needs a durable, flexible coat that allows for a full range of motion without chafing or getting snagged.
 On the other hand, a dog whose daily exercise consists of calm walks around the neighborhood might prioritize comfort and ease of use over high-performance features.
 By matching the coat to your dog’s individual needs, you’re not just buying an accessory; you’re investing in their comfort, health, and happiness during wet weather.
 It ensures they can enjoy the outdoors no matter what the forecast says, which means more happy walks for both of you.

-For Small or Short-Haired Dogs
+Coats for Small or Short-Haired Dogs

 If you have a small or short-haired dog like a Greyhound, Beagle, or French Bulldog, a waterproof coat is a must-have for cold, wet days.
 These breeds lack the natural insulation to stay warm once they get damp, and a chill can set in quickly.
 A good coat does double duty, keeping them dry and trapping precious body heat.